 Footpath through flowering ramsons in Robin Hoods Howl

-Sadly the day I visited the Howl was overcast so there was no light to play with, hence why I didn’t actually publish the above photo.
-Also, thanks to a storm that hit the area in the winter of 2015/2016 there are plenty of places where trees have fallen across the path and obstructed the way.
+Sadly the day I visited the Howl was overcast so there was no light to play with.
+Also, thanks to a storm that hit the area in the winter of 2015/2016, there are plenty of places where trees have fallen across the path and obstructed the way.
 To get a photo along the path without including any such trees took some effort.
 Such a shame.
-Hopefully this will be rectified at some point, if only to make things easier for photographers in the future.
+Hopefully this will be rectified at some point, if only to make things easier for photographers.

 Bluebells in Robin Hood’s Howl

-Throughout Robin Hood’s Howl there are small patches of bluebells that are in flower at the same time of year but they are far outnumbered by ramsons.
+Throughout Robin Hood’s Howl there are small patches of bluebells that are in flower at the same time of year but they are far outnumbered by wild garlic.
 There is one sizeable patch near the top of the Howl, at the northern end of the wood.
-It is quite far off the path though so I couldn’t really get in position without trampling over loads of flowers.
-That was no problem though as I had my zoon lens with me and took the following photo of them:
+It is quite far off the path though so I couldn’t really get close without trampling over loads of flowers.
+That was no problem though as I had my zoom lens with me and used it to take the following photo of them.

 Subscribe to my newsletter

 To receive an email whenever a new blog entry is published please enter your email address below and it will be added to my list: